uiowahjmjohnsonselt2023/selt2023-final-project-team-001/README.md

 - Users can view products available for sale, with the option to sort and filter according to attributes like price, date posted, and tags.

-- Users can register to sell products, with the ability to sell as an independent seller (in the style of Facebook Marketplace or Craigslist) or set up a storefront to sell products regularly (more in the style of Etsy).
+- Users can register to sell products, with the ability to sell as an independent seller (in the style of Facebook Marketplace or Craigslist) or set up a storefront to sell products regularly (more in the style of Etsy)
+- Sellers can choose to set up a storefront where they can establish a business selling their products
+- Sellers can customize their storefront's appearance with HTML

 - Buyers and sellers can make use of third-party plugins for UPS and FedEx to calculate shipping, prepare and print shipping labels, and track their orders.